03 Dec 2021 • 4 min read

-This is largely due to the fact that you can’t actually get collagen from plants, but you can get ingredients that boost collagen from plants.
-These include:5,6,7
+This is largely because you can’t actually get collagen from plants, but you can get ingredients that boost collagen from plants.

-The clues in the name, but people often overlook where the collagen in animal based supplements actually comes from.
+The clue is in the name, but people often overlook where the collagen in animal-based supplements actually comes from.

-For example, bovine collagen supplements that are derived from cows, are usually made by boiling cow bones or other byproducts, the collagen is extracted and then dried to make it a powder or tablet.8
+For example, bovine collagen supplements that are derived from cows, are usually made by boiling cow bones or other by-products, the collagen is extracted and then dried to make it a powder or tablet.9

 When assessing the EU’s Health and Nutritional Claims Register, marine and bovine collagen claims have not yet been authorised as being proven to work (in the way they’re claimed to).

 However, plant-based collagen support ingredients like Vitamin C do make the list.
-With claims like these being officially authorised:9
+With claims like these being officially authorised:

-As mentioned previously, while this isn’t widely available at the moment – actual vegan collagen is being produced using genetically modified types of bacteria and yeast instead of using animal products.10
+As mentioned previously, while this isn’t widely available at the moment – actual vegan collagen is being produced using genetically modified types of bacteria and yeast instead of using animal products.11

-Another key difference between animal and plant based collagen supplements, is that supplements made using microorganisms may have more consistency across batches and may be more allergy friendly.12
+Another key difference between animal and plant-based collagen supplements is that supplements made using microorganisms may have more consistency across batches and maybe more allergy-friendly.13

-However, these extra nutrients are not often found in traditional collagen peptides products.13
+However, these extra nutrients are not often found in traditional collagen peptides products.14

-Collagen supplements contain collagen protein which has been broken down into shorter chains of amino acids, known as collagen peptides.
+These contain collagen protein which has been broken down into shorter chains of amino acids, known as collagen peptides.
+16

 These peptides are thought to stimulate the natural collagen production in the body, leading to visible and tangible results over time.